-A server is a special computer (or a group of computers) for serving some particular purpose it was programmed for.
-Every day we use different websites, platforms, games, applications, and web services without even noticing — these all run on servers.
+A server is a special computer (or a group of computers) that serves some particular purpose for which it was programmed.
+Every day, we use different websites, platforms, games, applications, and web services without even noticing — these all run on servers.

 As clients, we communicate to servers when we use the address line in our browser for anything from checking the weather forecast to googling our favorite movie to watch.
 HTTP and its more secure successor, HTTPS, are the protocols that act as a mediator between the server and the client.
 They both have the same functionality.

 These protocols transfer the information to a server, and then the server responds to us (clients) with the item or service we are looking for.
 But where do servers find the correct information?
 Or do they already have it?

 Most servers are supported by databases with tons of information.
 When a server gets a client request, it processes it, finds the result, and sends it back to the client, like a piece of cake in the fridge we've been dreaming of for the last few hours, and then we take it out of the fridge and have it.

 So, that's what a three-tier client-server architecture looks like.
 Three-tier architecture is a well-established software app architecture that consists of three logical computing tiers — the presentation tier or user interface, the application tier, where the data is processed, and the data tier, where the app's data is.
 The three-tier architecture has no impact on the speed of work or correctness.

 Three-tier architecture works the same as a two-tier client-server architecture but includes a new tier — a database.